 Buying a home is a big step—and if you haven’t gone through the loan process before, it can feel confusing fast.
+You’ll hear terms like underwriting, appraisal, and closing disclosure, and it’s not always clear what happens next.
+Here’s a simple breakdown so you know exactly what to expect.

+This is where everything starts.
+You’ll complete a loan application and provide basic financial information.
 From there, we’ll review your options and help you understand what you qualify for, your estimated payment, and cash needed to close.

 With your pre-approval in hand, you’ll work with your real estate agent to find the right home.
 Once your offer is accepted, the process officially begins.